markmandel/Sesame/README.md

 ## Collections ##

 Functions that allow you manipulate and use structs and arrays much easier

 ### _collect(any data, function transform) : array ###

 collect data from a array, structure or query into a whole new array.
 Transform closure should return the item that i to be added to the new array.

 * data - the array / struct / query to collect from
 * transform - closure to return the item for the new array

 ### _collectEntries(any data, function transform) : struct ###

 collect data from an array, struct or query into a new struct.
 The transform function can return either a Map, with a single key to be used as the key, and a 2nd level struct, or an array, where the 1st index in the key, and the 2nd is the value.

 * data - the array / struct / query to collect from
 * transform - the closure to create the map entry.

 ### _groupBy(any data, function grouping) : struct ###

 Take an array/struct and group the data into a grouped struct.
 The closure should return the key that the data should be grouped by.
 For arrays, this will return a struct of arrays.
 For structs, this will return a struct of structures.

 * data - the array / struct
 * grouping - the closure to return the group key.

 ### _queryEach(query data, [function func]) : any ###

 Iterates over a query and executes the closure on each row.

 * data - the query
 * func - the closure

 ### _unique(any data, [function comparator]) : any ###

 Returns an array with all the duplicates removed (i.e. unique).
 For structs, this iterates through all the values, and returns an array from that, with duplicates removed.

 * data - the array/struct
 * comparator - optional comparator closure that takes 2 arguments for comparing of objects, and returns 0 if they are the same.
 If not supplied, then natural comparison will be used.

 ## Functions ##

 Functions that allow you to manipulate other functions / closures

 ### _curry(function func, array args) : function ###

 Curry a function from left to right.
 Currying is creating a wrapper function where you set a constant value for one or more of the arguments of the function being wrapped.
-If you curry the function: `function (a,b)` with values `[5]`, then your wrapper will accept one argument (b), and always pass 5 for a.
+If you curry the function: `function (a,b,c)` with values `[4,2]`, then your wrapper will accept one argument (`c`), and always pass 4 for `a` and 2 for `b`.

 * func - the function/closure you want to curry
 * args - the array of arguments you wish to curry with.

 ## Numbers ##

 Functions for working with numbers and general looping

 ### _step(numeric numberFrom, numeric numberTo, numeric stepNumber, function closure) : void ###

 Iterates from a given number, up to a given number, using a step increment.
 Each number is passed through to the closure.

 * numberFrom - the number to start at
 * numberTo - the number to go to
 * stepNumber - the step to take between iterations
 * closure - the closure to call with the current count.

 ### _times(numeric number, function closure) : void ###

 Executes the closure this many times, starting from zero.
 The current index is passed to the closure each time

 * number - the number of times to execute the given closure
 * closure - the closure to execute.

 ### _upto(numeric numberFrom, numeric numberTo, function closure) : void ###

 Iterates from this number up to the given number, inclusive, incrementing by one each time.
 Each number is passed through to the closure.

 * numberFrom - the number to start at
 * numberTo - the number to go to
 * closure - the closure to call with the current count.

 ## IO ##

 Functions for working with input/output

 ### _fileLineEach(any file, function handler) : void ###

 Read a file and call the closure on each line.
 Works on either a file ob or path

 * file - the file to load
 * handler - closure to take the input

 ## Concurrency ##